winglang/wing/docs/02-getting-started/02-installation.md

 :::caution Wing Console is currently only supported in macOS

-Click :thumbsup: on [this issue](https://github.com/winglang/wing/issues/630) to indicate that you are looking for Windows Support.
+Click :thumbsup: on [this issue](https://github.com/winglang/wing/issues/630) to indicate that you are looking for Windows support, or :thumbsup: on [this issue](https://github.com/winglang/wing/issues/723) to indicate that you are looking for Linux support.

 :::